Forklift courses for all

-Using forklift equipment can be dangerous and therefore training is essential.
+Using forklift equipment can be dangerous, making training essential.
 Choosing the right company to provide training for your business is an important decision.
-South Coast Forklift Training understands that Health and Safety in the workplace is paramount.
-That is why every course we deliver starts with the Health and Safety at work Act 1974.
-We explain both an employers and employees duties under the act and their responsibilities in helping their employer to comply with the law.
+South Coast Forklift Training understand that Health and Safety in the workplace is paramount.
+That is why every forklift course we deliver starts with the Health and Safety at Work Act 1974.
+We explain both employer's and employees' duties under this act and their responsibilities in helping their employer to comply with the law.

 On top of basic forklift training staff must also be regularly refreshed, every 3 – 5 years is recommended.
 Failure to carry out and refresh forklift training may invalidate any business insurance cover.
 If an incident were to occur and it's proven the company was at fault they may be fined and owners sent to jail.

 Not all courses are the same

 Instructors also need sufficient industrial experience to enable them to put their instruction in context and adequate knowledge of the working environment in which the trainee will be operating.
 The Health and Safety’s Rider-operated lift trucks Approved Code of Practice and Guidance states this to be the minimum standard required.

-Using a non-accredited instructor or organization is a lot harder to prove that the training meets this required standard.
-That is why all of our training courses are accredited by the Independent Training Standards Scheme and Register (ITSSAR).
+Using a non-accredited instructor or organization makes it a lot harder to prove that the training meets this required standard.
+That is why South Coast Forklift Training delivers Independent Training Standards Scheme & Register (ITSSAR) accredited training as standard.
 Using an accredited training company, such as ourselves guarantees the instructor is qualified and registered; they will have undergone regular independent examination of their competence to deliver training to the required standard.

-Accredited courses will also be entered onto a database for future reference; ours are entered onto ITSSAR’s Trained Operator Passport Scheme – TOPS.
+All accredited courses are on a database for future reference; ours are on ITSSAR’s Trained Operator Passport Scheme (TOPS).